zwin-project/.github/pull_request_template.md

 ## Context

 <!--
-Please provide a link to the relevant issue if exists so that reviewers can quickly understand the context.
+Please provide a link to the relevant issue, if available, so that reviewers can quickly understand the context.

-example:
+Example:
 See zwin-project/.github#8
 -->